If you are adopting a kitten from us congratulations! Bengals are wonderful personable loving cats. Once you own one, you'll always want to have one.

 Wet Cat Food

-Here's two more that are good quality and great value.
+These two are good quality and great value.
 Purina $0.33 cents an ounce and Wellness $0.41 cents an ounce.

 NuVet Plus Vitamins